SangResidata/SangResidata/README.md

 - **Data Engineering in Azure and GCP** for building robust ETL Pipelines.
 - *N8N* for automation and reducing repetitive task.
 - Exploring openclaw for automation.
-- **Japanese Language** for better communication and learn their culture
+- **Japanese Language** for better communication and learn their culture.

 ## 🤝 Connect with Me